fkariminejadasl/ml-notebooks/tutorial/practical_info_data.md

 unzip mot -d mot_data > /dev/null 2>&1
 ```

-There is some information on [surfnet](https://wiki.surfnet.nl/display/SURFdrive/Accessing+files+via+WebDAV), but I found it unclear.
+There is some information on [SURF wiki for Research Drive](https://servicedesk.surf.nl/wiki/display/WIKI/Uploading+files+to+a+Public+link), [SURF wiki for SURFdrive](https://servicedesk.surf.nl/wiki/display/WIKI/Activating+WebDAV) or older one on [surfnet for SURFdrive](https://wiki.surfnet.nl/display/SURFdrive/Accessing+files+via+WebDAV), but I found it unclear.

 ### Copy Data from the Google Drive to the Google Colab